-Our Compensation Committee makes recommendations to our Board with respect to base salaries, bonuses and grants of equity incentive awards for our our executive management team, consisting of Mr. Gad, Dr. Møller and Mr. Kruse.
-In proposing base salaries, bonuses and equity incentive awards, our
+Our Compensation Committee makes recommendations to our Board with respect to base salaries, bonuses and grants of equity incentive awards for our executive management team, which, as of the date of this Proxy Statement, consists of Mr. Gad and Mr. Kruse.
+In proposing base salaries, bonuses and equity